 Detachable straps, which separate in the occurrence of significant impact, are advantageous for intense alpine skiing, steep snow climbing, or when considerable falls are a probability.
-When selecting pole straps, the paramount consideration is compatibility with your ski gloves.
 By encircling your hands around the surplus of the straps, you can also safeguard yourself from sustaining broken thumbs in the event of a fall.

 Shaft Diameter and Strength

 The shaft diameter and material of your ski poles directly impact their strength and weight per pair, which in turn affects your performance on the mountain.

 Ski pole shafts can vary in diameter, with the most common sizes being 14mm, 16mm, and 18mm.

 Aluminum, carbon fiber, and fiberglass are common materials used for ski pole shafts.